Clean numerical simulation (CNS) of three-dimensional turbulent Kolmogorov flow: Concluding remarks and discussions

 As shown in \S~3.4, the small enough spacing and time-step {\em cannot} guarantee the validity of DNS for the 3D turbulent flows under consideration: in other words, they are {\em not} the sufficient/necessary conditions for the validity of DNS.
 Instead, we proposed the necessary condition (\ref{def:normal-chaos}) for the validity of DNS: turbulent flow must have {\em statistic stability} under disturbance.
 This well explains why many numerical experiments based on DNS agree well with their corresponding physical experiments, because all of these turbulent flows must have statistic stability.
 Unfortunately, {\em not} every turbulence has such kind of statistic stability, as illustrated in this paper and also by some reported 2D turbulent flows \cite{qin_liao_2022, Liao-2025-JFM-NEC, Liao-2025-JFM-PS}.
+Note that, given a turbulent flow, it is nowadays unknown in mathematics whether its statistics is stable or not.
+This is exactly the reason why the so-called ``modified Fourth Millennium Problem'' was proposed in [22] since statistic stability of turbulence is very important.